NEW! 2018: VILLERS-BRETONNEUX CENTENARY ANZAC DAY 4NIGHT/5DAY TOURS:

-With the start of the Great War Centenary in 2014 through till 2018 and beyond demand is very high to attend the Villers-Bretonneux Anzac Day Dawn Service - a 'must' for all Aussies.
+With the start of the Great War Centenary in 2014 through till *2018 (*and the 100 year Centenary) and beyond demand is very high to attend the Villers-Bretonneux Anzac Day Dawn Service in Northern France - a 'must' for all Aussies.

 The Villers-Bretonneux Anzac Day service in France on Anzac Day, 25th April also marks the exact anniversary of the Battle of Villers-Bretonneux, where the Australian charge on the 25th April 1918 changed the course of the war - and enshrined Australia's fighting prowess and bravery into history.

-The 2016 Anzac Day ceremony at Villers-Bretonneux marks the 101st anniversary of Anzac Day and the 98th anniversary of the 2nd Battle of Villers-Bretonneux on 25th April 1918 - the 3rd anniversary of the original Anzac Day landing at Gallipoli in 1915.
-An estimated record crowd of 8000 people - mostly fellow Aussies attended the 2015 ceremony at Villers-Bretonneux in 2015.
+The 2017 Anzac Day ceremony at Villers-Bretonneux marks the 99th anniversary of the 2nd Battle of Villers-Bretonneux on 25th April 1918 - the 3rd anniversary of the original Anzac Day landing at Gallipoli in 1915.

 Here's a great animated video of the new Sir John Monash Centre to be opened April 2018.